 ASUCLA strives to be green in every day operations with the Court of Sciences Student Center — first LEED ® Gold Certified food facility on campus; by offering composting in our dining rooms at LuValle Commons and North Campus Student Center and by composting in all of our kitchens; by reusing cardboard and packing materials; by recycling paper, plastics, and glass; by using recycled paper; by purchasing in bulk; by reducing utility consumption (electricity, water, and gas); by purchasing Energy Star equipment; by installing compact fluorescent and LED lighting; by installing motion sensors in offices and closets; by instituting shut-down procedures for restaurant equipment; by using environmentally-friendly glass and surface cleaners.

-We help you to be green by offering significant discounts on our Refillable Mug Programs in our Coffeehouses, by eliminating plastic bags and by reducing overall bag use in the UCLA Store; by providing biodegradable food packaging at Greenhouse and North Campus Student Center; by installing air hand dryers, waterless urinals, and low-flow toilets in restrooms; by offering recycled paper products and green cleaning supplies at the UCLA Store; by offering napkins made from recycled content and bulk condiment dispensers in UCLA Restaurants; by providing environmentally-safe battery and cell phone disposal; by offering recycling bins in all of our buildings along with consumer composting at LuValle Commons, expanding to North Campus Student Center in Fall 2016.
+We help you to be green by offering significant discounts on our Refillable Mug Programs in our Coffeehouses, by eliminating plastic bags and by reducing overall bag use in the UCLA Store; by providing biodegradable food packaging at Greenhouse and North Campus Student Center; by installing air hand dryers, waterless urinals, and low-flow toilets in restrooms; by offering recycled paper products and green cleaning supplies at the UCLA Store; by offering napkins made from recycled content and bulk condiment dispensers in UCLA Restaurants; by providing environmentally-safe battery and cell phone disposal; by offering recycling bins in all of our buildings along with Post-consumer composting at LuValle Commons, North Campus Student Center, and Kerckhoff Coffee House.

 Read more about specific projects in our Sustainability Timeline:

 Fall 2016 – To reduce waste, UCLA Restaurants expanded Post-Consumer Composting to North Campus StudentCenter, and all ASUCLA Coffeehousesimplemented 25 cent discount when customers bring in a reusable mug.

 Summer 2016 – Through Kitchen Composting in all ASUCLA Restaurant kitchens and the Post-consumer Composting Pilot in LuValle Commons, ASUCLA achieved a 14% reduction in our landfill waste.